Forensic Hypnosis helping trauma and other problems at 1066 Therapy

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Crowborough, Brighton, Tunbridge Wells, Tonbridge, Ashford and Kent.

-‘Forensic Hypnosis’ or ‘Forensic and Investigative Hypnosis’ to give its full title is a specialised group of techniques, used the world over, to enhance the memory recall of the victims and witnesses of crime and trauma.
+‘Forensic Hypnosis’ or ‘Forensic and Investigative Hypnosis’ to give its full title is a specialised group of techniques.
+The relevant sectors use these techniques globally to enhance the memory recall of the victims and witnesses of crime and trauma.

-In the UK, due to Home Office guidelines governing the use of forensic hypnosis, a group of forensic memory enhancing techniques has been developed called ‘F.I.M.E.T – Forensic and Investigative Memory Enhancing Techniques.
-These (F.I.M.E.T) techniques are based upon the very latest research, conducted by the world’s leading experts in human memory.
+In the UK, due to Home Office guidelines governing the use of forensic hypnosis, we developed ‘F.I.M.E.T.
+FIMET stands for Forensic and Investigative Memory Enhancing Techniques.
+These (FIMET) techniques are based upon the very latest research, conducted by the world’s leading experts in human memory.

-a) Experienced some kind of traumatic incident(s) and is struggling to process (get over) and come to terms with it and who also may be suffering some problems as a result of the incident or experience e.g. may have symptoms of PTSD.
+a) Experienced some kind of traumatic incident(s) and is struggling to process (get over) and come to terms with it.
+They may be suffering some problems as a result of the event e.g. may have symptoms of PTSD.

-b) Experienced some kind of traumatic incident(s) and has poor memory recall (or possibly none at all) about the experience(s) or incident.
+b) Experienced some kind of traumatic incident(s) and has poor memory recall (or possibly none at all) about it.

-‘Traumatic incidents’ include incidents such as rape or sexual assault, physical assault, war, serious accidents, witnessing sudden death, being mugged and so on.
+‘Traumatic incidents’ include rape or sexual assault, physical assault, war, serious accidents, witnessing sudden death, muggings and so on.

-How have these methods been used in the past?
+How have the relevant sectors used these methods in the past?

-Traditionally the (hypno)therapist/interviewer would tend to lead the session in the direction he/she (quite possibly wrongly) felt was most beneficial to the investigation/therapy; there would very likely be some preconceived ideas on his/her part about what occurred, along with perhaps some inappropriate suggestions at times, and all of this may well impact upon the traumatised person’s recall of the event.
+Traditionally the (hypno)therapist/interviewer would tend to lead the session in the direction they felt was most beneficial.
+They may have some preconceived ideas about what occurred.
+The therapist may have made some perhaps inappropriate suggestions at times.
+All of this may well impact upon the traumatised person’s recall of the event.

-In addition, the view held by many that hypnosis itself, including forensic hypnosis, is somehow ‘magical’ and has special memory enhancing properties, may well have contributed to its use in a misguided and inappropriate manner.
+In addition, many think that hypnosis itself, including forensic hypnosis, is somehow ‘magical’ and has special memory enhancing properties.
+This too may have contributed to its use in a misguided and inappropriate manner.

 Using traditional forensic hypnosis techniques has, in a significant number of cases, been unsuccessful or even detrimental.
 In the worst case scenario, these traditional techniques can produce highly distorted memories.
 Even in many cases where the material recalled is largely accurate, it is likely that some potentially important information will have been missed.
-In addition to this, a traditional forensic hypnosis session conducted in this manner is unlikely to really help a victim of (or witness to) a traumatic event, in getting over the experience and processing the emotional trauma in the most effective way.
+In addition, a traditional forensic hypnosis session held in this way is unlikely to really help a victim of (or witness to) a traumatic event, in getting over the experience and processing the emotional trauma in the most effective way.